How to take care of your String of Hearts Plant

-Are String of Hearts hard to care for?
+Are the String of Hearts plants hard to care for?

 Here at TLB we categorise the String of Hearts as needing average care.
 This means they are not the lowest maintenance plants in our range, but their care shouldn’t be too taxing or demanding.
 With a bright spot and infrequent watering, you and your String of Hearts should have a long and happy life together.

 In the right conditions, your String of hearts will grow quickly, especially in spring and summer.
 Don’t be concerned if your TLB plant arrives with shorter vines than you were expecting.
 This means you have a young plant and the vines will be trailing beautifully before you know it.

 Does the String of Hearts need sun?